mjstephens/Unity_Minesweeper/README.md

 - Minesweeper game logic C# library

 UNITYSWEEPER
-- Unity implementation of SHARPSWEEPER
+- Unity implementation of SHARPSWEEPER library

+*changes made to Sharpsweeper require the dll to be re-imported into the Unity project.